-Picture new development concentrated and distributed within the Town and not in the rural corridor.
+Picture new development concentrated on Belleview or Sixth Street and not in the rural corridor.
 This new development is near existing infrastructure, transit, and services, preserving open spaces and agricultural lands as buffers to maintain the Valley's town-and-country feel and strong connection to the landscape.